NetApp-StorageGRID/storagegrid-monitoring/README.md

 ## Configuration

-1. Your StorageGRID Webscale Audit Logs need to be mounted on the Docker host under `/mnt/auditlogs/`
+1. Your StorageGRID Webscale Audit Logs need to be mounted on the Docker host under `/mnt/auditlogs/`.
+   * If desired, you may specify a path to any directory containing a valid `audit.log` by modifying volume `/mnt/auditlogs:/mnt/auditlogs` in docker-compose.yml to `/desired/directory:/mnt/auditlogs`.
-1. Elasticsearch requires quite some memory, so make sure your Docker hosts provides sufficent by executing `sysctl -w vm.max_map_count=262144` on the host ([click here](https://www.elastic.co/guide/en/elasticsearch/reference/current/vm-max-map-count.html) for more details)
+1. Elasticsearch requires alot of memory, so make sure your Docker host provides enough by executing `sysctl -w vm.max_map_count=262144` on the host ([click here](https://www.elastic.co/guide/en/elasticsearch/reference/current/vm-max-map-count.html) for more details).
+1. To make use of StorageGRID's Prometheus metrics, open port 9090 on the admin node by executing `run-host-command ufw allow 9090`.

 ## Usage

-* Start the stack via `./startup.sh`
+* Start the stack via `./startup.sh`.
-* Terminate the stack via `./shutdown.sh`
+* Terminate the stack via `./shutdown.sh`.
-* Grafana is accessible at `http://<dockerhost>:3000/`, the login credentials are `admin/admin`
+* Grafana is accessible at `http://<dockerhost>:3000/`, the login credentials are `admin/admin`.
-* After initial deployment, log into Grafana, then goto `Data Sources`, select `es-sgaudit` and click `Save & Test` (this tells Grafana to re-validate the data source)
+* After initial deployment, log into Grafana, go to `Data Sources`, select `es-sgaudit`, and click `Save & Test` (this tells Grafana to re-validate the data source).
+You must also select the `sg-prometheus` data source, enter the IP address of the admin node as indicated in the `URL` field, and click `Save & Test`.
-* The dashboard will be automatically redployed from `grafana/dashboards/storagegrid-webscale.json`
+* The dashboard will be automatically redployed.
-* The current dashboard configuration can be exported via `update-dashboard.sh`, which updates `grafana/dashboards/storagegrid-webscale.json`
+* The current dashboard configuration can be exported via `update-dashboard.sh`, which updates `grafana/dashboards/storagegrid-webscale-monitoring.json`.

 ## Notes
 This is not an official NetApp repository.
 NetApp Inc. is not affiliated with the posted examples in any way.